 Australian police checks are a must for companies in 2021.
 Here is everything you need to know about police checks, whether you’re an employer or an employee.

 There are many reasons as to why companies require a police check to be performed on an individual applying for a certain role.
-The information held within a National Police Certificate can be highly relevant to the job in question.
-The document will show whether the applicant has any previous convictions or pending charges, as the results of a criminal history check.
+The information held within a National Police Clearance can be highly relevant to the job in question.
+The document will show whether the applicant has any previous convictions or pending charges, as the results of a criminal record check.